 My first Christmas with Polly was in 1976.
 I drove from Bryan, Ohio, to Polly’s parent’s home in Newark, Ohio.
 Polly’s Dad, the late Lee Shope , was the assistant pastor at the Newark Baptist Temple, an IFB church pastored by her uncle Jim Dennis.
 The Shope/Robinson/Dennis family Christmas was a multifamily affair, with two sisters joining together to have the celebration.
 Christmas of 1976 was held at the home of Jim and Linda Dennis.

 Being Polly’s boyfriend, I was a topic of discussion and inspection.
-Needless to say, I failed the inspection, and I am still the topic of discussion all these years later.
+Needless to say, I failed the inspection.
 I vividly remember Polly’s uncle letting the whole church know that I was there visiting Polly.
 He said, “Bruce and Polly have a shirttail relationship.
 We just don’t know how long the shirttail is.”
 While I have no doubt Jim was trying to be funny, Polly and I were thoroughly embarrassed.
-This coming year we will celebrate 43 years of marriage –so the shirttail has proven to be quite long and resilient.
+This coming year we will celebrate 45 years of marriage –so the shirttail has proven to be quite long and resilient.

 As I entered the Dennis home, I was taken aback by how many gifts there were.
 Underneath the tree and flowing out from its trunk were countless gifts, more gifts than my siblings and I received our entire childhood.
 The number of gifts– what I would later label an “orgy to consumerism” — continued unabated for many Christmases.

-Polly’s family was littered with Fundamentalist preachers — her Dad, Uncle, and Grandfather, and later others.
+Polly’s family was littered with Fundamentalist preachers — her dad, uncle, and grandfather, along with cousins who later became preachers or married one.
 They made sure they put a good word in for Jesus before the gift opening commenced.
 Every Christmas, one of the preachers, which later included Polly’s cousins and nephew, gave a short devotional reminding everyone that the birth of Jesus was the real meaning of Christmas.
 Interestingly, even though I was an Evangelical pastor for 25 years, I was never asked to give the devotional.
 Make of that what you will.

 After Polly and I married in 1978, we began to develop our own Christmas traditions.
 We spent Christmas Eve with Polly’s parents and Christmas Day with either my family in Bryan, Ohio, or with my Mom at her home in Rochester, Indiana, and later Columbus, Ohio.
 Polly’s family Christmas continued to be marked by the gift-giving orgy and lots of great food.
 Christmas with my Mom and family was a much more measured affair.
 Mom made sure her grandkids got several gifts, as did my grandparents and Aunt Marijene.
 Christmas at Mom’s house continued until around 1990 when she and her husband Michael moved to Michigan.
 The move was sudden and unexpected, and I came to understand later that they likely moved due to Michael’s shady business dealings with people who threatened to kill him.
 Mom would commit suicide in April 1992, while living near my sister in Quincy, Michigan.
 Please see Barbara.)